-- Clubs must be student and faculty initiated and voluntary. - A faculty advisor must be willing to sponsor the club. - Clubs must have at least five student members, not including the club sponsor. - The club sponsor must complete the Club Proposal & Renewal Form, available with the Director of Student Life.
+- Clubs must be student and faculty initiated and voluntary. - An adult sponsor must be willing to sponsor the club. - Any non-staff adult sponsors will be approved by the Director of Student Life after clearing the volunteer background check. - Clubs must have at least five student members, not including the club sponsor.

+• The club sponsor must complete the Club Proposal & Renewal Form, available with the Director of Student Life.